theautonomy/logback-test/README.md

 ## Other

-* MDC
-  MDC (mapped diagnostic context) shines in a client-server environment.
+* MDC(mapped diagnostic context) shines in a client-server environment.
   It provides a way to stamp the logging event for each thread.

 * Filters